qAndroidGit/rounded-dark-theme/README.md

 OR (easy)

-1) Write in your custom css file this - `https://qandroidgit.github.io/rounded-dark-theme/theme.css`
+1) Write in your custom css file this - `@import url("https://qandroidgit.github.io/rounded-dark-theme/theme.css")`

 # Screenshots (old)